 Johann Nestroy and Marie Weiler had a previously unknown third child.
 A son, who was born on 25 March 1842, and baptized Adolph Johann on 28 March 1842 in the Karlskirche.

 The entry concerning the baptism of Adolph Johann Nestroy on 28 March 1842 (St. Karl, Tom.
 12, fol.
 75).
 The editors of the Dokumente do not address the fact that Maria Nestroy's baptismal entry in the records of the Karlskirche is a fair copy of an original that still exists.

 Nahme des Taufenden.
-Joh: Jestrźabek, / Cooperator.Adolph Nestroy's place of birth was the house Wieden No. 794, "Zum Luftschützen" ("At the Airgunner", today Rechte Wienzeile 9).
-Nestroy lived there, because this building was located south of the Wien, exactly opposite the Theater an der Wien which – crossing the river on the "Theatersteg" – was only a five-minute walk away from Nestroy's home.
-Wieden 794 was a two-storey house which had a large yard and on its south side was divided from the Freihaus by the Mühlbach.
+Joh: Jestrźabek, / Cooperator.Adolph Nestroy's place of birth was the house Wieden No. 794, "Zum Luftschützen" ("The Airgunner", today Rechte Wienzeile 9).
+Nestroy lived there, because this building was located south of the Wien river, exactly opposite the Theater an der Wien which – crossing the river on the so-called "Theatersteg" – was only a five-minute walk away from Nestroy's home.
+Wieden 794 was a two-storeyed house which had a large yard and on its south side was divided from the Freihaus by the Mühlbach.